Close Menu

 Overlay that with geopolitics, and the uncertainty deepens.
 Questions over NATO commitment and reported pressure on allies do not change policy overnight, but they introduce doubt where there was previously assumption.

-Together, None of these pressures are toxic and lead to the questioning the veracity of the US-Uk relationship, We live on Trump’s terms, but can we break away?
-This week’s clearest thread is not ideological, it is pressure.
+These pressures are toxic and lead to the questioning the veracity of the US-UK relationship, We live on Trump’s terms, but can we break away?
+This week’s clearest thread is not ideological, it is bullying.

 Good news